frejp/berlin-rent-map/README.md

+# THIS CODE WAS COMPLETLY MADE WITH CURSOR AI SO ITS MESSY AND UNMAINTAINABLE

 # Berlin Rent Map

 An interactive visualization of rental prices across Berlin and Hamburg, built with React and Leaflet.
 The application provides a detailed view of average rental costs at different geographical levels: